anhddt/ApplicationDomain/README.md

 # To get started

 1. Clone the main branch
-2. Navigate to frontend folder
-3. Make sure that you installed nodejs
+2. Make sure that you installed nodejs
-4. Run `npm i` and wait for the process to finish
+3. Run `npm i` and wait for the process to finish

-## Available Scripts

-In the project directory, you can run:

-### `npm run start`

-Runs the app in the development mode.\
+4. Run `npm start` and wait for the process to finish This command runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+## Available Scripts
+### `firebase emulators:start`
+Open [http://localhost:4000](http://localhost:4000) to view the firebase project local db.\
+It turns on all of the emulators by default.\
+You may include options like `--only auth` if you just want to run the authentication emulator.\
+Example: `firebase emulators:start --only auth`
+Check your `firebase.json` for a list of ports numbers that associated with the corespoding emulator.\
 ### `firebase serve`
-This is after running `npm run build` to build the local deployment Open [http://localhost:5000](http://localhost:5000) to view the firebase project.
+Run this command after running `npm run build` to build the local deployment Open [http://localhost:5000](http://localhost:5000) to view the firebase project.

-### `firebase emulators:start --only auth`
-Open [http://localhost:8080](http://localhost:8080) to view the firebase project local db.
 ### `npm run test`

 Launches the test runner in the interactive watch mode.\